gauravslnk/AudioON/README.md

 - 🔊 Real-time playback of `.wav` audio files.
 - 🔁 Loop support until the user stops the song.
 - 🧠 Async non-blocking audio playback.
-- 🚪 Graceful exit options from anywhere in the menu.
 - ➕ Add new songs by placing `.wav` files in `resources/sounds/`.
 - 💻 **Cross-platform** (Windows ✅ | Linux 🐧 — support growing!)